 - Twitter: Post job openings with relevant hashtags, including the general job-seeking terms and job location.
 You can also use this platform to search for job candidates who are seeking positions similar to your openings.
 Try reaching out to them directly with an invitation to check out the job listing.

 In general, mix up the content you post to keep visitors returning.
-Successful brands use images and videos to their advantage, and the same holds true for recruiting efforts.
+Successful employer brands use images and videos to their advantage, and the same holds true for recruiting efforts.

 Use your phone to take photos of employees in your workplace and give potential hires a realistic look into what a day at your company looks like.
 Showcasing high employee value events like training and development sessions can also serve to make your company look more enticing.

 Potential hires who are social media savvy want to see that your company regularly updates its social media pages.
 Ensure that you are posting content at least two or three times a week.
 The key: Give reasons for potential hires to keep returning, even if they aren’t actively job-seeking at the moment.
-Industry experts call this process: sourcing passive candidates.
+Industry experts call this recruiting process: sourcing passive candidates.

 Include a Mix of Engaging Content